SALES TERMS & CONDITIONS

-If you choose to let your new kid be dam raised, the kid will not be ready for pick up until at least eight weeks of age (if not longer).
+If you choose to let your new kid be dam raised, the kid will not be ready for pick up until at least eight weeks of age (preferable up to 12 weeks).
 Bottle kids will be allowed to leave the premises at approximately 2 to 3 weeks of age depending on how well they are doing with their bottle feedings as well as the experience level of the purchaser.
 Other arrangements can be made on a case by case basis.
 Any reserved kid must be paid in full at the time of pickup.
 If we do not hear from you by the arranged date of pickup, we will move onto the next person on the list.

 No goats will be sold to homes that do not already have goats unless more than one goat is purchased.
 Goats require goat companionship and so this is something that is non-negotiable.
 We are always happy to set you up with a wether companion (at a small cost) for your new kid if you do not have goats yet.